-Our baseline projection approach (which takes around 15 minutes) allows us to get a prior-free assessment about the magnitude (and direction) of the structural responses of interest.
-For example, the largest value in our projection region for the 5-year response of employment to a structural demand shock is around 2.5\%.
+Our baseline projection approach allows us to get a prior-free assessment about the magnitude (and direction) of the structural responses of interest.
+For example, the largest value in our projection region for the 5-year response of employment to a demand shock is around 2.5\%.
 This effect is larger than the one implied by the prior in \cite{uhlig:2005}, but smaller than the one implied by the priors in \cite{Baumeister_Hamilton:2014}.

 Our baseline projection approach---though informative about the effects of demand shocks---is not conclusive about the medium-run effects of structural supply shocks on wages and employment (the projection region allows for both positive and negative responses).
 This could be a consequence of either the robustness of projection or its conservativeness.
 To disentangle these effects, we calibrate projection to guarantee that it has exact robust Bayesian credibility.
 The calibrated projection shows that an expansionary supply shock will decrease wages in each quarter over a 5 year horizon.
 However, the qualitative effects of supply shocks on employment remain undetermined.
 The simple SVAR for the labor market illustrates the usefulness of both the baseline and the calibrated projection to analyze the robustness of quantitative and qualitative results in SVARs to prior beliefs.